Ministries At the Lighthouse

 - It allows them to make friends with adult volunteers in safe context.
 In our culture child safety is a constant concern, and rightly so.
 But there is still great value in kids finding adult mentors in the church.

 As your child takes part in the exciting things happening here at Alabama Full Gospel Fellowship, their faith grows in Christ.
 If you have a young person in your family and would love to have them as a part of youth group meetings, we invite your child to take part in the exciting things happening here at Alabama Full Gospel Fellowship.
+Please check our calendar for event updates and changes.

 Meeting Time – 6:30 to 7:30 pm